Chemaclass/chemaclass.com/content/blog/2021-04-01-pull-request-vs-pair-prog.md

 ### Pull Requests aren't the best tool for everything

 The main problem with these topics above is that PR's are usually ready when the feature/bug is already being worked on and in the last stage of its development process.
-It's an "already change proposal to be merged into the current system", don't forget that.
+It [a PR] is an "already changed proposal [I have already worked on this change, here's the code] to be merged into the current system [someone please look it over]".

 The concept of "Draft PR" exists to make explicit that a PR is not ready to be merged, so it's still a "work in progress thing", but that's another topic.